2021 WTA Poland Open

 The 2021 WTA Poland Open (also known as the BNP Paribas Poland Open for sponsorship purposes) was a women's tennis tournament played on outdoor clay courts.
 It was the first edition of the WTA Poland Open, and part of the WTA 250 series of the 2021 WTA Tour.
-It was held at the Arka Tennis Club in Gdynia, Poland, from 19 until 25 July 2021.
+It was held at the Arka Tennis Club in Gdynia, Poland, from 19 July until 25 July 2021.
+Unseeded Maryna Zanevska won the singles title.